Hidden and Famous Sites in the Sacred Valley in Peru

 Around Ollantaytambo

 High up on the other side of the Patacancha River, behind Ollantaytambo, are rows of ruined Pinkuylluna buildings that were initially thought to have been prisons but are now considered likely to have been granaries.
-Against these, it is pretty easy to make out a gigantic, grumpy-looking profile of a face carved into the rock, possibly an Inca sculpture of Wiraccochan, the mythical messenger of Viracocha, Peru’s greatest creator God.
+Against these, it is pretty easy to make out a gigantic, grumpy-looking profile carved into the rock, possibly an Inca sculpture of Wiraccochan, the mythical messenger of Viracocha, Peru’s greatest creator God.

 According to stories of the 16th and 17th centuries, such an image was carved once, depicting him as a man of great authority; the frown of this particular image certainly implies presence.
 This mountain part was known as Wiraccochan Orcco (“Viracocha’s messenger’s peak”).